Far-Beyond-Pulsar/docs/public/docs/core-concepts/profiling-system.md

 # Profiling & Performance Analysis

-Pulsar includes a production-grade profiling system inspired by Unreal Insights, providing microsecond-precision instrumentation with minimal runtime overhead.
+Pulsar includes a profiling system inspired by Unreal Insights, providing microsecond-precision instrumentation with minimal runtime overhead.
 The profiler captures exact timing data from explicit instrumentation points throughout the engine, avoiding the inaccuracy and overhead of traditional sampling profilers.

 ## The Problem With Traditional Profilers